Over the Sky: Theatrical

 Over the Sky premiered at Toho Cinemas in Ikebukuro on November 11, 2020, and was released in Japan on November 27.
 The film was released in the United Kingdom on October 15, 2021.
 As part of the Kotatsu Japanese Animation Festival in Wales, the film was released on October 2 and 30, 2022, and on November 4.

 Home media

 Over the Sky was released digitally in Japan on April 23, 2021.
 Crunchyroll began streaming the film in the United States, Canada, Australia, New Zealand, South Africa, Netherlands, Denmark, Finland, Norway, Sweden, and Iceland on October 21, 2021, while HBO Max released it with Portuguese and Spanish dubbing in the Latin America region on April 4, 2022.
+Anime Limited released the collector's edition of the film's Blu-ray and DVD combo pack in the United Kingdom on May 8, 2023, and the Blu-ray standard edition on August 7.

 Reception

-Box office

-Over the Sky is considered as a box-office bomb with 1,300 admissions on its opening day.

-Critical response

-Allen Moody of THEM Anime Reviews gave Over the Sky 3 out of 5 stars, feeling that the film was a "smorgasbord of repurposed stuff from other shows" like Fireworks (2017), Mirai (2018), Weathering with You (2019), and the Frozen franchise.
+Over the Sky became a box-office bomb with 1,300 admissions on its opening day.
+Allen Moody of THEM Anime Reviews gave the film 3 out of 5 stars, feeling that it was a "smorgasbord of repurposed stuff from other shows" like Fireworks (2017), Mirai (2018), Weathering with You (2019), and the Frozen franchise.
 Moody criticized Mio's actions in the film and how she resolves her conflict through singing without making an effort.